Learn about The Laravel Controller And its Basic Concept

 Route::get('user/{id}', 'ShowProfile');

-If you want to generate an invokable controller, then you need to pass –invokable option to the make:controller command.
+If you want to generate an invokable controller, then you need to pass the –invokable option to the make:controller command.

 php artisan make:controller ShowProfile --invokable